← progressportsmouth.comProgress Portsmouth

 Survey your employees about housing

-Portsmouth's Housing Committee is right now prioritizing the 145 items in the City's newly approved Housing Action Plan.
+Portsmouth's Housing Committee is right now prioritizing items in the City's newly approved Housing Action Plan.
 The more data and real employer evidence they have, the better their decisions.
 A simple internal survey — 10 questions, 5 minutes per employee — can generate exactly the kind of localized evidence that moves policy.

 Send results to Progress Portsmouth — we'll aggregate and share with the Housing Committee.